 - a clear, long-term strategy,

-- an innovative and comprehensive product range, developed in accordance with the needs of the customers,
+- an innovative product range, developed in accordance with customer needs,

 - a proven push-and-pull business model,

-- and a lean, high-performance organization with optimized processes.
+- a lean, high-performance organization with optimized processes.

 Value orientation aspects are considered in many areas of the company.